Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

-\begin{exa} {(\bf Video compression)} {\rm In this example, we study the performance of the proposed randomized single-pass algorithms for the video compression task.
-We mainly use the video datasets ``Foreman'' and ``News''\footnote{\url{http://trace.eas.asu.edu/yuv/}}.
-The size of these videos is third-order tensors of size $144\times 176\times 300$.
-First, we tested the efficiency of the single-pass algorithms for low tubal rank approximations for the mentioned videos using the sketch parameters $K=90, L=90, H=20$, and $R=20$.
-The PSNR of all frames of the Foreman and News videos achieved by the proposed single-pass algorithms and the baselines are reported in Figures \ref{psnr_video_2} and \ref{psnr_video}, respectively.
-Also, the reconstructed images of some frames of the mentioned videos are displayed in figures \ref{video_recon_2} and \ref{video_recon_1}, respectively.
-We see that the proposed Algorithms 6-8 are robust in terms of the sketch sizes used, and this example illustrates the reliability of the proposed randomized single-pass algorithms for compressing videos.
+\begin{Example} ({\bf Video compression}) In this example, we study the performance of the proposed randomized single-pass algorithms for the video compression task.
+We primarily use the video datasets ``Foreman'' and ``News''.
+The videos are third-order tensors of size $144\times 176\times 300$.

+First, we evaluated the efficiency of the single-pass algorithms for low-rank tubal approximations on the aforementioned videos, using sketch parameters $K=90$, $L=90$, $H=20$, and $R=20$.
+The PSNR values for all frames of the Foreman and News videos achieved by the proposed single-pass algorithms and the baselines are reported in Figures~\ref{psnr_video_2} and~\ref{psnr_video}, respectively.
+Additionally, reconstructed images from selected frames of these videos are shown in Figures~\ref{video_recon_2} and~\ref{video_recon_1}, respectively.